MarsPeper/wave_simulation/README.md

-# wave_simulation
-Wave motion simulation using Gerstner Wave equation
+# Wave Simulation using Gertsner Wave
+# To run the simulation, clone the repo and open glman
+# and then load the .glib file with GLman to start the simulation